aharpervc/docs.anychart.com/Dashboards/Standalones.md

 ## Standalones List

-There are 7 stanalones AnyChart provides.
+There is a list of all standalones AnyChart provides.

 <table>
 <tr>